Mounting Tokyo 2020 postponement calls put pressure on defiant Olympic chiefs - France 24

 Paris (AFP)

-Pressure mounted on Olympic organisers to postpone the 2020 Tokyo Games on Saturday after the powerful US track and field federation urged this summer's event be pushed back due to the coronavirus pandemic.
+Pressure mounted on Olympic organisers to postpone the 2020 Tokyo Games on Saturday after the powerful US track and field federation urged this summer's showpiece be pushed back due to the coronavirus pandemic.

 USA Track and Field became the latest influential sports body to ask for the Games to be called off after its head Max Siegel "respectfully requested" in a letter that the US Olympic and Paralympic Committee (USOPC) "advocate ... for the postponement of the 2020 Olympic Games in Tokyo".